mvolkmann/web-translate/README.md

 const translatedText = await translate('en', 'fr', text);
 ```

-Bear in mind that runtime translation will incur per user session
+Bear in mind that run-time translation will incur per user session
 charges from the selected translation service.
 Avoid using this when possible.